iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/PAFF/[#015] Going back home, sorry for making everybody worried..md

 **\#PrayForPAFF**

 **Cipher**<br>
-Maybe a more detailed check-up?
+Maybe a more detailed check\-up?
 Since you still get dizzy and stuff

 **ArupakaKUN**<br>
 **\#PrayForPAFF**